jackdougle/nuclease/README.md

 - If a read sequence has at least x k-mers also found in reference dataset, it is a match
   - x is 1 by default, changed with `--minhits <int>`

+**Piping**:
+- Use --in stdin.fq to pipe from stdin
+- use --outm/outu/outm2/outu2 stdout.fa/stdout.fq to pipe results to stdout

 **Paired reads support**:
 - Paired inputs and outputs can be specified by adding more input/output files
 - Interleaved inputs or outputs, signify interleaved input with `--interinput`